 Join the 2019 First-Year Witness Examination Competition Facebook Group HERE.

-For the fourth consecutive year, the LSS brings you our Mooting and Witness Examination Competitions exclusively for first years.
+For the fifth consecutive year, the LSS brings you our Mooting and Witness Examination Competitions exclusively for first years.
 These competitions were introduced specifically for first year JD students, and as such are designed to operate as an introduction to both Mooting and Witness Examination.
 The problems are of a level that is accessible to first years and an emphasis will be placed on helping teams improve round to round.

 In 2019, the Foley's List First Year Witness Examination competition will have a maximum of 32 teams, sorted into 8 pools in a World Cup-style fixture, including group stage and knockout rounds.
 Each team is guaranteed to take part in at least three fixtures, with the Grand Finalists competing in a total of 7 witness examinations across the year.
 There is no better way of getting experience witness exam experience as a first year than through the 2018 Foley's List First Year Witness Examination Competition.